kindlycoder/Crawler/README.md

 Setup:

-Add jsoup and selenium-server-standalone to your libraries
+Add jsoup and selenium-server-standalone (from ExternalJars directory) to your libraries

 Compile and execute